Abbas Kiarostami: Poetry, art and photography

-Kiarostami, along with Jean Cocteau, Satyajit Ray, Pier Paolo Pasolini, Derek Jarman and Alejandro Jodorowsky, was a filmmaker who expressed himself in other genres, such as poetry, set designs, painting, or photography.
+Kiarostami, along with Jean Cocteau, Satyajit Ray, Pier Paolo Pasolini, Derek Jarman, and Alejandro Jodorowsky, was a filmmaker who expressed himself in other genres, such as poetry, set designs, painting, or photography.
 They expressed their interpretation of the world and their understanding of our preoccupations and identities.

 Kiarostami was a noted photographer and poet.
 A bilingual collection of more than 200 of his poems, Walking with the Wind, was published by Harvard University Press.
 His photographic work includes Untitled Photographs, a collection of over thirty photographs, mostly of snow landscapes, taken in his hometown Tehran, between 1978 and 2003.
 In 1999, he also published a collection of his poems.
 Kiarostami also produced Mozart's opera Così fan tutte, which premiered in Aix-en-Provence in 2003 before being performed at the English National Opera in London in 2004.

 Riccardo Zipoli, from the Ca' Foscari University of Venice, has studied the relations and interconnections between Kiarostami's poems and his films.
 The results of the analysis reveal how Kiarostami's treatment of "uncertain reality" is similar in his poems and films.

 Kiarostami's poetry is reminiscent of the later nature poems of the Persian painter-poet Sohrab Sepehri.
 On the other hand, the succinct allusion to philosophical truths without the need for deliberation, the non-judgmental tone of the poetic voice, and the structure of the poem—absence of personal pronouns, adverbs, or over-reliance on adjectives—as well as the lines containing a kigo (季語, a "season word") gives much of this poetry a haikuesque characteristic.

 Kiarostami's three volumes of original verse, plus his selections from classical and contemporary Persian poets, including Nima, Hafez, Rumi and Saadi, were translated into English in 2015 and were published in bilingual (Persian/English) editions by Sticking Place Books in New York.

 Personal life

 In 1969, Kiarostami married Parvin Amir-Gholi.
-They had two sons, Ahmad (born 1971) and Bahman (1978).
+They had two sons, Ahmad and Bahman.
 They divorced in 1982.

 Kiarostami was one of the few directors who remained in Iran after the 1979 revolution, when many of his peers fled the country.
 He believes that it was one of the most important decisions of his career.
 His permanent base in Iran and his national identity have consolidated his ability as a filmmaker:

 When you take a tree that is rooted in the ground and transfer it from one place to another, the tree will no longer bear fruit.
 And if it does, the fruit will not be as good as it was in its original place.
 This is a rule of nature.
 I think if I had left my country, I would be the same as the tree.

 Kiarostami frequently wore dark spectacles or sunglasses, which he required because of a sensitivity to light.